Robert-van-Engelen/Forth850/README.md

 ### FIND-WORD
 _c-addr u -- c-addr 0 | xt 1 | xt -1_
 search dictionary for matching word;
-leaves execution token and 1=immediate or -1=not immediate;
+leaves execution token and 1 = immediate or -1 = not immediate;
 leaves c-addr and 0 when not found

 ### '